blockchainsllc/in3-docs/docs/api-c.md

 void in3_register_eth_basic();
 ```

-this function should only be called once and will register the eth-nano verifier.
+This function should only be called once and will register the eth-nano verifier.

 #### eth_verify_eth_getLog